MacBono/GameC/G1&2_README.txt

 	I have created a new factory Engine\Items\ItemFactories\EpicItemFactory.cs which generates only the *epic* items, which are the ones listed above.

 4. Skills
 	***I wanted to add each character class a unforgetable basic skill, that doesn't require any weapon and its damage improves only with level.
-They are both localized in:
+They are both located in:
 		- Engine\Skills\BasicSkills\Hadouken.cs  // It is a basic spell for Mage.
 		- Engine\Skills\BasicSkills\Punch.cs     // It is a basic spell for Warrior.
 		In order to achieve that I had to modify several deeper files: